 Possession of marijuana is still a criminal offense in Kentucky.
 A person who has eight ounces or less has committed a misdemeanor (Class B), and the crime is punishable by 45 days in jail and a fine of $250 or lower.
 Possession of more than eight ounces of marijuana is taken as evidence that the person intends to sell or distribute it.

-Sale or trafficking of marijuana that is less than eight ounces is punishable by 12-month prison term and a total fine of $500.
+Sale or trafficking of marijuana that is less than eight ounces is punishable by a 12-month prison term and a total fine of $500.
 A subsequent offense will attract a jail term of one to five years and a fine that does not exceed $10,000.
 Trafficking of five pounds of cannabis attracts a sentence of five to ten years and a maximum fine of $10,000 for first-time offenders.

 Cultivation of marijuana is also prohibited in Kansas.
 Growing five plants or fewer is punishable by a 12-month jail term and a fine that does not exceed $500.
 Subsequent offenders will serve a jail term of between one to five years with a fine of up to $10,000.